 All Learning Assistants must meet the same eligibility qualifications and go through the same hiring process, whether they are a humanities student or someone interested in leading a General Chemistry PT section.
 All LAs should be prepared to commit hours for walk-in tutoring, and will meet training and tutoring requirements to become ITPC certified (International Tutor Program Certification).

 ULC staff is typically hired for the full academic year (fall, spring).
-Applications are posted on our website and through CareerNet in mid-March, with select candidates invited for interviews through early May.
+Applications are posted on our website and through CareerNet, with select candidates invited for interviews.
 Hiring offers remain contingent upon schedules and successful completion of the current semester.
 Training activities are required – dates to be determined.

-A small number of students might also be hired in December/January to join us in the spring semester.
-Select candidates will be invited for interviews through early January.
+A small number of students are hired in December/January to join us in the spring semester.
+Select spring candidates will be invited for interviews through early January.

 For further details, click the "Information and Application" links below.